bcoles/kasld/tests/fuzz/README.md

 # Parser fuzz harnesses

 libFuzzer harnesses for the parsers that consume external input.
-The first four are the pure string→struct parsers in `src/orchestrator.c` — each consumes attacker-influenced input (component stdout, ELF section payload, dmesg) in the privileged orchestrator process, so a bug there is a real exposure surface.
-The fifth, `fuzz_btf`, walks the binary BTF type info in `src/components/btf_struct_page_size.c`: kernel-provided input rather than an attacker surface, but the most intricate binary parser in the tree, so it is fuzzed for over-read / overflow / unbounded-loop safety.
+The first five are the pure string→struct parsers in `src/orchestrator.c` — each consumes attacker-influenced input (component stdout, ELF section payload, dmesg) in the privileged orchestrator process, so a bug there is a real exposure surface.
+The sixth, `fuzz_btf`, walks the binary BTF type info in `src/components/btf_struct_page_size.c`: kernel-provided input rather than an attacker surface, but the most intricate binary parser in the tree, so it is fuzzed for over-read / overflow / unbounded-loop safety.